woodyum/branch1/README.md

-This is an educational assignment for educational purposes for students in Software Development classes
+This is an educational assignment for educational purposes for students in Software Development classes.
+This assignment was originally copied from Tacksoo Im